aFarkas/lazysizes/README.md

 // use data-original instead of data-src lazySizesConfig.srcAttr = 'data-original';

-lazySizesConfig.loadMode = 1;
+//page is optimized for fast onload event lazySizesConfig.loadMode = 1;
 ```

 Here the list of options:

 * ``lazySizesConfig.lazyClass`` (default: ``"lazyload"``): Marker class for all elements which should be lazy loaded (There can be only one ``class``.
 In case you need to add some other element, without the defined class, simply add it per JS: ``$('.lazy-others').addClass('lazyload');``)
 * ``lazySizesConfig.preloadAfterLoad`` (default: ``false``): Whether lazysizes should load all elements after the window onload event.
 Note: lazySizes will then still download those not-in-view images inside of a lazy queue, so that other downloads after onload are not blocked.)
-In case this option is ``false`` and not providing a suitable low quality image placeholder will hide below the fold images from google.
 * ``lazySizesConfig.preloadClass`` (default: ``"lazypreload"``): Marker class for elements which should be lazy pre-loaded after onload.
 Those elements will be even preloaded, if the ``preloadAfterLoad`` option is set to ``false``.
 Note: This *class* can be also dynamically set (``$currentSlide.next().find('.lazyload').addClass('lazypreload');``).
 * ``lazySizesConfig.loadingClass`` (default: ``"lazyloading"``): This ``class`` will be added to ``img`` element as soon as image loading starts.
 Can be used to add unveil effects.
 * ``lazySizesConfig.loadedClass`` (default: ``"lazyloaded"``): This ``class`` will be added to any element as soon as the image is loaded or the image comes into view.
 Can be used to add unveil effects or to apply styles.